-Nikki Dunham, director of residence life Student Center Building 5221 Gullen Mall, Suite 582 Detroit, MI 48202 313-577-2116 ndunham@wayne.edu
+Nikolina Dmitruchina, assistant dean of students Student Center Building 5221 Gullen Mall, Suite 301 Detroit, MI 48202 313-577-1010 nikolina@wayne.edu

 · Reporting to law enforcement

 Although the university strongly encourages all members of its community to report incidents of criminal sexual conduct to law enforcement, it is the complainant's choice whether to make such a report, and complainants have the right to decline involvement with the police.
 The university's Title IX coordinator will assist any complainant with notifying the Wayne State police if they choose to do so.
 Under limited circumstances posing a threat to the health or safety of any university community member, the university may independently notify law enforcement.